Accounting Schools in North Dakota

 5. Pass the Uniform CPA Examination.

-Candidates may sit for the exam within the first 60 days of any quarter (e.g., April or May).
+Applicants may sit for the Uniform CPA exam after completing 120 credits but need to complete the remaining credits before becoming eligible for licensure.
 Sections can be taken individually or all at once.
-All four sections of the exam must be passed within an 18-month rolling period with a minimum score of 75.
+All four sections of the exam must be passed within a 30-month rolling period.

 6. Apply for a license.